-Six years ago Pope Benedict XVI stunned the world by quietly announcing he would resign, the first pope in 700 years to do so.
-What drove this arch-conservative to break with sacred tradition and cede the way for Cardinal Bergoglio – a tango-dancing, football-loving reformer with the common touch – to become Pope Francis, one of most powerful men on earth?
+Six years ago Pope Benedict XVI stunned the world by resigning, the first Pope in 700 years to do so.
+What drove this arch-conservative to break with sacred tradition and cede the way for Cardinal Bergoglio – a one time tango club bouncer, football-loving reformer with the common touch – to become Pope Francis, one of most powerful men on earth?

-Together, Pope Benedict and Cardinal Bergoglio grapple with their complex pasts and uncertain futures.
-From coming of age under dictatorships in Germany and Argentina, to the scandal of sexual abuse by the clergy – they offer two opposing visions for the Church today.
-Shining a light into one of the world’s most secretive institutions, The Pope is at once a candid portrayal of two men testing the limits of their faith and an exploration of the role of religion in an age of social and political upheaval.
+In this fascinating, gripping and often funny story of two very different men, Pope Benedict and Cardinal Bergoglio grapple with their complex pasts and uncertain futures.
+From coming of age under dictatorships in Germany and Argentina, to the scandal of sexual abuse by the clergy, The Pope shines a light into one of the world’s most secretive institutions.
 At its heart lies a timeless question: in moments of crisis, should we follow the rules or our conscience?

 The inspiration for an upcoming major motion picture from Netflix, this startling new play receives its world premiere at Royal & Derngate.

-There will be a post show talk back on Tue 18 June
+There will be a post show talk on Tue 18 June

 - Audio Described